 It's important that you be familiar with OSHA's fall protection standards to help save lives and avoid OSHA citations.
-Take a look at OSHA's top 10 most cited violations for Fiscal Year 2013 and you will see that fall protection ranks as the number one most commonly cited violation!
+Click on the image to the right for OSHA's top 10 most cited violations for 2019 and you will see that fall protection ranks as the number one most commonly cited violation!

 In the construction industry in the U.S., falls are the leading cause of worker fatalities.
-Each year, on average, between 150 and 200 workers are killed and more than 100,000 are injured as a result of falls at construction sites.
-OSHA recognizes that accidents involving falls are generally complex events frequently involving a variety of factors.
-Consequently, the standard for fall protection deals with both the human and equipment related issues in protecting workers from fall hazards.
+Each year over 150 are killed, and more than 100,000 are injured due to falls at construction sites.
+OSHA recognizes that fall accidents may be complex events that frequently involve a variety of factors.
+Consequently, fall protection standards deal with human and equipment-related issues in protecting workers from fall hazards.

 OSHA has revised its construction industry safety standards and developed systems and procedures designed to prevent employees from falling off, onto, or through working levels and to protect employees from being struck by falling objects.
 The performance-oriented requirements make it easier for employers to provide the necessary protection.
 The rule covers most construction workers except those inspecting, investigating, or assessing construction worksite conditions prior to the actual start of work or after all work has been completed.

 This course is intended primarily for construction-industry employers, employees, and others who don't have a professional background in fall protection and who want to see the "big picture."
-Generally, the course covers the safe practices in 29 CFR 1926, the primary fall-protection rules for construction-industry employers.
-To complete the picture, the course also highlights fall-protection requirements for work on ladders and scaffolds.
+The course covers the safe practices in 29 CFR 1926, Subpart M - Fall Protection for the construction.

 To begin your training, click on the module links below.
 If you are just starting this course, you should start with module 1.